khalido/adventofcode/README.md

 I've done each puzzle in a seperate jupyter notebook using python 3.
 Some notes:

-Days 1-20 are all done so far.
+Days 1-21 are all done so far.
+Annoying a jupyter bug wiped clean my day 21 notebook when I closed it, before I commited it to git.